SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-sneak-peek.md

 To learn more about this enhancement, refer to [KEP-4960: Container Stop Signals](https://kubernetes.dev/resources/keps/4960).

-### Node System Partition

-Currently, user workload pods and system pods share the same resource boundaries.
-This makes it impossible to guarantee that the critical components have what they need and that the user workloads are free from system interference.
-As Kubernetes' target for workloads has increased, a dedicated system partition solves these problems by giving system pods their own resource-limited cgroup hierarchy, eliminating interference between the management layer and user workloads.

-In Kubernetes v1.37, this enhancement is expected to enter the Alpha stage, making it available for early feedback.
-The goals of this enhancement include introducing a system partition with a dedicated cgroup hierarchy for system pods (for example, the kube-system namespace).
-It also supports memory limiting through the system partition's cgroup root, assigning a dedicated CPU set to system partition pods.
-The kubelet will treat the system and default partitions independently for resource allocation and overcommit logic.
-The system partition is statically defined through kubelet configuration and will also share resources with the kubelet, the container runtime, and other host processes.

-To learn more about this enhancement, refer to [KEP-5894: Node System Partition](https://kubernetes.dev/resources/keps/5894).

 ### Volume Health Monitor

 Historically, Kubernetes has lacked an API for CSI drivers to report storage failures, which become evident only through failed mounts or hung I/O. Since